Money Matters Advice Service

 - Universal Credit

-If you were not born in the UK and are living in Scotland, immigration advice and benefit entitlement can be very confusing.
-The following websites may help:
+Immigration advice and benefit entitlement can be confusing.
+The following websites can help:

 - Biometric residence permits (BRPs)